opencybersecurityalliance/PACE/docs/ProjectSpecification/Pace-v1.0.0-psd01.md

 <!-- All text is normative unless otherwise labeled -->

-Here is a customized command line which will generate HTML from this markdown file (named PaceArch-v1.0.0-psd01.md), if needed:
+Here is a customized command line which will generate HTML from this markdown file (named Pace-v1.0.0-psd01.md), if needed:

-pandoc -f gfm -t html PaceArch-v1.0.0-psd01.md -c styles/markdown-styles-v1.7.3a.css --toc --toc-depth=5 -s -o PaceArch-v1.0.0-psd01.html --metadata title="PACE Architecture Specification Version 1.0.0"
+pandoc -f gfm -t html Pace-v1.0.0-psd01.md -c styles/markdown-styles-v1.7.3a.css --toc --toc-depth=5 -s -o Pace-v1.0.0-psd01.html --metadata title="PACE Specification Version 1.0.0"

 NOTES:
 - The two .css files included in the "styles" directory are also online: